DuVal Family Overview

 Which DuVal is your ancestor?

-From which child of Daniel and Philadelphia DuVal do you descend?
+From which child of Daniel DuVal do you descend?

 Have you considered submitting information about your DuVal ancestor?
-If you are a direct descendent of Daniel and Philadelphia and you have an interesting story to share please e-mail Pat Koenig.
+If you are a direct descendant of Daniel DuVal and you have an interesting story to share please e-mail Joseph Stephen Hays.

 William DuVal - Petsworth Parish